geobeyond/pixi-prefect/README.md

 - `gpu-pool`.
 This pool is meant to be used for flows that access GPUs.

 > [!TIP]
-> After the deployment is complete, you can access the prefect server UI by tunneling both ports 4200 and 4201 to
+> After the deployment is complete, you can access the prefect server UI by tunneling port 4200 to
 > your local machine:
 >
 > ```shell
-> ssh -L 4200:localhost:4200 -L 4201:localhost:4201 -N <ssh-host-alias>
+> ssh -L 4200:localhost:4200 -N <pag-controller-host>
 > ```
 >
 > Now you can access the prefect server UI by visiting `http://localhost:4200` with your browser.
-> For authentication, username is `admin` and the password is the one you specified in the `secrets.yml` file.
+> For authentication, the credentials are the same you provided in the `secrets.yml` file
 >

 ## Deployment of the prefect worker nodes

-In order to deploy the prefect worker nodes you will need to follow some of the same steps as for the prefect server:

-- prepare the same pixi environment - you can reuse the same `prefect-base.tar` file
-- Use the same inventory file
-- Use the same secrets file

-Then run the respective ansible playbook
+Deployment of worker nodes is similar, just run the ansible playbook:

 ```shell
 cd ansible
 ansible-playbook -i inventory.yml main.yml --tags prefect-worker
 ```

 After a successful deployment the worker node can be running up to two prefect worker instances, one for each work pool that is configured in the node's section of the ansible inventory.
 These are configured by the following systemd unit files:

 - `/etc/systemd/system/prefect-worker-cpu.service`